2beFound/json-resolver/README.md

 Current features:
 - automatically decodes objects back to their previous classes.
-- automatically decodes related objects back to their previous classes. if they implement the \JsonSerializeable interface.
+- automatically decodes related objects back to their previous classes if they implement the \JsonSerializeable interface.
-- automatically decodes arrays / traversable related objects if their values implemnt the \JsonSerializeable interface.
+- automatically decodes arrays / traversable related objects if their values implement the \JsonSerializeable interface.

 Book.php
 --------